-There is one more ingredient for the context node.
-An important piece of information is the time until each passive node will arrive at its next scheduled destination.
-Let $t_m$ denote the time until truck $m$ will arrive at its next stop.
-We emphasize that $t_m$ measures the remaining physical time (see section \ref{sec:rl-sturcture-routing}) until the truck arrives.
-It is not the absolute physical arrival time of the scheduled event for truck $m$ but rather the difference between that absolute time and the physical time of the current event for the current active truck.
-In particular, note that we can have $t_m = 0$ if $m = m_\star$ or in the event where truck $m$ has the same arrival time as the active truck.
+The third and final piece of the context node will contain information about how much time until each passive truck arrives at its next scheduled destination.
+Let $t_m$ denote the time until truck $m$ arrives at its next stop.
+Note that we can have $t_m = 0$ if truck $m$ has the same arrival time as the active truck.
+Now we define